neurobionics/AutomatedFeedbackTool/README.md

 * Save the PDF feedback report in a google drive folder for record keeping
 * Email the PDF report to the lab PI

+To get started, you will need to create and modify some Google documents, which will then set the tool up for your group.
+Once it’s created and launched, it will operate monthly in perpetuity.

+To create the tool for your group, you will need to: 1) create a google form, 2) draft an email, 3) create a google apps script project.
+This document will walk through the steps required, which may take an hour.

 Features:

 **Integration with Google Services:** Integrates with Google Forms, Google Sheets and Google Drive to manage, store, and read data.